public-key-cryptography/public-key-editor/README.md

 	black box in sub-exponential time by trying only the square root of the number of combinations, and there may be another quantum or classical algorithm that can find keys in polynomial time.)

-	The RSA / coprime root extraction cipher c = m ^ e (mod n) where (e, phi(n)) == 1 (e and phi(n)
+	The RSA / coprime root extraction cipher c = m ^ e (mod n) where (e, phi(n)) == 1 (e and phi(n) are
-	are coprime) is not included or allowed in the public key class because coprime root extraction is not equivalent to integer factorization or based on any hard math problem.
+	coprime) is not included or allowed in the public key class because coprime root extraction is not equivalent to integer factorization or based on any hard math problem.
 The problem with this cipher is that there is a one-to-one correspondence of the private keys m to the public keys c which makes the function invertible without factoring or unmultiplying the modulus n.
-This is why RSA was rejected for digital signature standards and for encryption.
+This is why RSA was re- jected for digital signature standards and for encryption.

-	The Rabin cipher c = m ^ e (mod n) where (e, phi(n)) != 1 (e and phi are co-composite) is equiva- lent to factorization because there is a many-to-one mapping of m to c.
-(Michael Rabin had thought of using coprime root extraction as a public key cipher but he knew that it wasn't equivalent to factorization.)
+	The Rabin cipher c = m ^ e (mod n) where (e, phi(n)) != 1 (e and phi are co-composite) is equivalent to factorization because there is a many-to-one mapping of m to c.
+(Michael Rabin had thought of us- ing coprime root extraction as a public key cipher but he knew that it wasn't equivalent to factor- ization.)
 The Rabin cipher can use any exponent e > 1 by choosing a prime factor that has the same number in the totient whereas the RSA cipher can only use exponents e > 2 that are coprime with the totient.

 	If the message m is a perfect square < n, then the message can be encrypted and decrypted by squar- ing and unsquaring m modulo n.
 If m is a perfect cube and phi(n) is divisible by 3, then the mes-